QTIM-Lab/dinov2_imagenet1k_example/README.md

 I have already created this .yaml in this repo, so we can just copy it over to the configs folder in the DinoV2 repo:

-Remember to first, change the path to the root and extra folders in the YAML, unless they are actually at /data/root and /data/extra
+Remember to first change the path to the root and extra folders in the YAML, unless they are actually at /data/root and /data/extra

 Then, change the paths in the copy command below to the path to this repo and the dinov2_repo